astronomer/docs/astro/install-aws.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Two options are available to complete the Astro installation process on AWS.
 You can install Astro on your existing AWS instance, or you can host your data on the Astronomer cloud.

+Creating Astro clusters on the Astronomer cloud eliminates the need for your organization to manage a dedicated cloud account for Astro.

 For a complete list of the AWS resources that Astronomer support provisions in your AWS account, see [Resource usage](resource-reference-aws.md).